Jaiswal-Devpriya/text-to-insight-mlops/README.md

 bash
 Copy
 Edit
-text-to-insight-narrator/
+text-to-insight-mlops/
 │
 ├── app/
-│   └── main.py                  # Streamlit frontend logic
+│   └── main.py                # Streamlit UI and logic
 │
 ├── summarizer/
-│   └── summarizer.py            # Summarization logic using BART
+│   └── summarizer.py          # Text summarization using BART
 │
 ├── utils/
-│   └── data_utils.py            # Data profiling and text extraction
+│   └── data_utils.py          # Data profiling and file text extraction
 │
-├── requirements.txt             # Dependencies
+├── requirements.txt           # Python dependencies
 └── README.md                  # Project documentation
 Example Use Case
-Upload a CSV of sales data:
+CSV: Upload a sales dataset.
+The app will:

-The app previews the data
+Show a data preview

-Generates a profile using ydata-profiling
+Generate a data profile

-Summarizes column types, missing values, and key patterns using the summarization model
+Use BART to summarize column structure and value patterns

-Upload a PDF or DOCX:
+PDF/DOCX: Upload a document.
+The app will:

-The app extracts the text content
+Extract the text content

-The summarizer generates a condensed narrative of the file’s contents
+Summarize the content in natural language

 Limitations
-Hugging Face models have a token limit (~1024 tokens); longer text is chunked
+Summarization model has a token limit (~1024 tokens); long input is split into chunks

-Currently supports only CSV, PDF, and DOCX
+Current version supports only CSV, PDF, and DOCX files

-Internet connection required to download the BART model if not cached
+Internet is required to load the BART model if not cached

 Future Improvements
-Support for Excel and other file types
+Add support for Excel files

-Integration with OpenAI or LangChain for advanced LLM capabilities
+Integrate OpenAI or LangChain for flexible LLM options

-Ability to ask questions over the uploaded data/documents
+Enable follow-up Q&A over uploaded data

-Improved chunk handling and summarization controls
+Improve summarization control (e.g., tone, length, chunk strategy)

 Contact
 Devpriya Jaiswal
 Email: jdevpriya2001@gmail.com
 LinkedIn: linkedin.com/in/devpriya-jaiswal